-Given suitable site and soil conditions, the City requires that the stormwater management strategy prioritize infiltration of stormwater runoff to the maximum extent practicable (MEP) to recharge groundwater and mimic pre-development hydrologic conditions.
-A geotechnical report is required to document onsite infiltration conditions in order to determine the appropriate stormwater management strategy.
+Given suitable site and soil conditions, the City requires that the stormwater management strategy prioritize infiltration of stormwater runoff to recharge groundwater and mimic pre-development hydrologic conditions.
+A geotechnical report may be required to document onsite soil conditions in order to determine the appropriate stormwater management strategy.